tommy3531/PythonStockTrader/README.md

 7. Volume - How many shares were traded
 8. Adjusted Close - Stock split
 9. Moving Averages - take current prices and prices from x days add them up divide by x days

+# Categories of Machine Learning Algorithms
+1. Supervised - You go to war and dont stop until all enemies are destoryed
+    - Linear Regression, Logistic Regression, Decision Tree, Random Forest
+2. unsupervised - Look at your strength and weaknesses and decide if it fesible to fight
+    - k-means, apriori
+3. Reinforcement - You have entered the fight and accessing your position.
+Are you losing men?
+And you act according
+    - markov decision process

+# Machine Learning Algorithms
+1. Dataset - View as your opponent
+2. Linear Regression - completely taking over your opposition, the point of no return
+3. Logistic Regression - taking simplistic assumptions and then deciding whether to fight or not
+4. Tree Based Modeling - Divide and Rule, you divide your opponents with smart strategy and take them over
+5. Bayesian Modeling - probability of winning in different battle base types such as air, land and sea, act accordingly based off the information
+6. Support Vector Machines - Drawing out territory and boundary where your advantage on field base.
+Soldiers might be adept to fighting in a specific area.
+7. k nearest neighbor - checking past outcomes and mapping accordingly, evaluate your performance in past battles, contemplate on your weak and strong areas and prepare for the next fight
+8. k-means - Building up alliances with provinces which share the same philosophy, goals and motvies, trying to be more powerful then ever before
+9. Neural Network and Preceptrons - Every soldier in your army decides whom to fight
+10. Ensemble Model -
+11. Anomaly Detection - checking for unusual patterns in your own army.
+You might have secret agent amongst your team